GameboyColor32/bsq_rust/README.md

 Step 3
 ---------------------
 After all the information has been found and stored, the final part of the algorithm is to actually find the biggest square.
-It will be a classic brute-force but with a smarter way to check if a square can enter a given coordinate, all that with the help of the information gathered in step 2.
+It will be a classic brute-force but with a smarter way to check if a squ

+are can enter a given coordinate, all that with the help of the information gathered in step 2.

 Ressources